-Chamomile is a soothing botanical that helps one to feel sleepy because it contains a bioactive called apigenin, which binds to GABA receptors found in the brain and then helps promote sleepiness.
+Chamomile is a soothing botanical that helps one feel sleepy because it contains a bioactive called apigenin, which binds to GABA receptors in the brain and helps promote sleepiness.
 It assists in providing a sedative feeling.
 Chamomile has been shown to improve the quality of sleep.

-Passion flower is a botanical that grows in South America and also in the southern part of the United States.
+Passionflower is a botanical that grows in South America and also in the southern part of the United States.
 The name came from the resemblance of the 3 nails on the cross, and 5 stamens, which signify the 5 wounds of Christ.
-It provides a relaxing effect and some research investigators suggest that it has an effect on gamma-aminobutyric acid (GABA) levels in the brain influencing mood.
+It provides a relaxing effect and some research investigators suggest that it affects gamma-aminobutyric acid (GABA) levels in the brain influencing mood.

 Lemon balm, which is Melissa officinalis L. leaf extract is a member of the mint family.
 It has been used traditionally for stress and anxiety as far back as the Middle Ages.
-It has been studied for its benefits on relaxation and support during times of anxiety.
+It has been studied for its benefits on relaxation and support during burdensome times.
 Research shows that it may be combined with other herbs to provide a calming effect and help one to sleep.

 Magnesium is a mineral that has been suggested to relax the muscles.
-There is some data that suggests some adults may have low levels.
+Some data suggests some adults may have low levels.
 There is research that has shown that magnesium improved subjective measurements of insomnia.
-These measurements included the efficiency of sleep, sleep time and sleep onset latency, which is the amount of time that it takes one to fall asleep after going to bed.
-Also the study showed it improved early morning awakening.
+These measurements included the efficiency of sleep, sleep time, and sleep onset latency, which is the amount of time that it takes one to fall asleep after going to bed.
+Also, the study showed it improved early morning awakening.

-Vitamin B6 (pyridoxine) is a water soluble vitamin essential for different processes in the human body.
-It has been positioned to help one to sleep better since it is a helper in producing melatonin in the body.
-One study evaluating vitamin B6 found that it increased the subjects memory and recall of dreams.
+Vitamin B6 (pyridoxine) is a water-soluble vitamin essential for different processes in the human body.
+It has been positioned to help one to obtain restful sleep since it is a helper in producing melatonin in the body.
+One study evaluating vitamin B6 found that it supports the subject's memory and recall of dreams.

-It also effects the immune system, metabolism and increases the risk for health problems.
+It also affects the immune system, and metabolism and increases the risk of health problems.
 Statistics show that many adults do not sleep the recommended hours, which are 7 to 9 hours of sleep a night.
 There are different suggestions to help one to sleep.
-Dietary aids that may help include melatonin, the botanicals, chamomile, passion flower and lemon balm.
-Also the mineral magnesium and vitamin B6 may be helpful.
+Dietary aids that may help include melatonin, botanicals, chamomile, passion flower, and lemon balm.
+Also, the mineral magnesium and vitamin B6 may be helpful.

 If individuals take a supplement that promotes sleep, they should not attempt to drive or use heavy machinery after taking them.

-If you have a health condition and or take medication, it’s always best to check with your healthcare provider prior to taking supplements.
+If you have a health condition and or take medication, it’s always best to check with your healthcare provider before taking supplements.

 Abbasi B, Kimiagar M, Sadeghniiat K, et al. The effect of magnesium supplementation on primary insomnia in elderly: A double-blind placebo-controlled clinical trial.
 J Res Med Sci.
 2012;17(12):1161-1169.